lovewired/lovewired/README.md

 don't cuddle or hide unless c+h in name ; friends are okay 2 c+h regardless :3 we're going to ignore you if you have looking for rp on and we don't know you ; personal comfort , we don't rp & it makes us uncomfortable .

-if you copy any of our skins we will hunt you for sport 😁 inspo ok to a certain degree ?? we hide freely , if u mildly annoy us u will be hidden .
+if you copy any of our skins we will hunt you for sport 😁 inspo ok to a certain degree ?? we hide freely , if u mildly annoy us u will be hidden ; like if u boop us repeatedly or purposely try to cover us .

+we're always somewhere around the heart lake , southwest of the library , if u wanna find us ! if we're not there + online , just whisper us & ask if u wanna know .. idm ...

 **dumb discourse stuff :** shut up about touch triggers and touch discomforts go outside and recongnize people have boundaries .